JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compiler.md

 >
 {type="tip"}

-The new Compose compiler is supplemented by a new Gradle plugin, which simplifies setup and offers easier access to compiler options.
+The new Compose compiler is supplemented by the new Compose compiler Gradle plugin, which simplifies setup and offers easier access to compiler options.

 To use it in your project, add the plugin to the `plugins{}` block in your `build.gradle.kts` file: